What is the Canada Pension Plan (CPP)? [Updated 2026]

 Explore our comprehensive guide to RRSPs.

 Now, let’s dive deeper into the Canada Pension Plan.
-CPP is a government-run system that plays a vital role in ensuring that Canadians have a reliable income stream in their later years.
-Operating in conjunction with Old Age Security (OAS), CPP is designed to supplement your income once they leave the workforce.
+CPP is a government-run program that plays a vital role in ensuring that Canadians have a reliable income stream in their later years.
+Working alongside OAS, CPP is designed to provide a predictable income stream in retirement, as well as disability and survivor benefits in certain circumstances.

-Employers are responsible for matching their employees’ contributions, and both amounts are then remitted to the Canada Revenue Agency (CRA).These contributions are managed by the CPP Investment Board, a Crown corporation tasked with overseeing one of the world’s largest investment fund, with over $646 billion in assets under management.
+Employers are responsible for matching their employees’ contributions, and both amounts are then remitted to the Canada Revenue Agency (CRA).These contributions are invested and managed by the CPP Investment Board, a Crown corporation tasked with overseeing one of the world’s largest public pension investment funds, with over $777.5 billion in assets under management.

-As you approach retirement - typically between the ages of 60 and 65 - retirees can start drawing on your CPP benefits, providing them with a dependable monthly income that helps ensure their financial security during their golden years.
+Once individuals reach retirement age - typically between the ages of 60 and 65 - they can begin receiving monthly CPP retirement benefits, providing a dependable source of income that helps ensure their financial security in retirement.

 CPP Enhancement and Second Additional CPP Contributions